Roopesh2006/TOC-Patent/README.md

-# COX-2 Docking Analysis

-## Comparative Analysis of COX-2 Inhibitors using Molecular Docking and Multi-Metric Evaluation
+##Comparative Analysis of COX-2 Inhibitors using Molecular Docking

+#Description

 This project analyzes how different anti-inflammatory drugs interact with the COX-2 enzyme using molecular docking.
-The study compares Paracetamol, Aspirin, and Celecoxib based on binding energy, residue interactions, and drug-likeness properties.
+The drugs considered are Paracetamol, Aspirin, and Celecoxib.

+Docking was performed using AutoDock Vina, and multiple parameters such as binding energy, interaction with amino acid residues, and drug properties were evaluated.
+The results show that Celecoxib has the strongest binding affinity compared to the other drugs.

+This project demonstrates the use of computational methods for fast and cost-effective drug analysis and highlights the importance of bioinformatics in drug discovery.

+Team & Contributions//

+Bharath R – Data Collection

+Vedhachalam M  – Paper Presentation

+Roopesh G A – GitHub Maintenance

+Institution

+Vellore Institute of Technology, Vellore, India
 ---

 ## 📁 Repository Structure